xaiki/twitter-tools/README.md

 This is a collection of tools to monitor deleted tweets, automate screenshoting, and archiving.

-* `streaming.py` and `db_{mysql,sqlite}.py` work together to grab a real-time streamed timeline from Twitter and save all the results in a database.
+* `streaming.py` and `DB modules` work together to grab a real-time streamed timeline from Twitter and save all the results in a database, we currently support `SQLITE, MySQL and python networkx` but you can easily implement your own driver
 * All the tweets in the database are then screenshot by `screenshot.py`
 * Finally, the `monitoring.py` worker crawls through the database and checks if the tweets have been deleted.
 * I included `get_user_ids.py`, as the Twitter API often requires the ID, and not the screen name (eg not "@basilesimon").